batushka11/USOF/README.md

 - **User Registration and Authentication**: Secure user registration and login system.
 - **Post Creation and Interaction**: Users can create posts, comment, and interact with others’ posts.
 - **Categories**: Organize posts by categories and tags for easy filtering and searching.
+- **Sorting and Filtering of Posts**: Flexible sorting and filtering options to help users find relevant posts.
+- **Favorites**: Users can mark posts as favorites for quick access later.
+- **Email Notifications via Gmail**: Notifications are sent to users' Gmail accounts when there are updates to subscribed posts.
+- **Avatar Storage in AWS**: User avatars are securely stored in AWS for reliable access and storage.
+- **User Status (Online/Offline)**: Users have a visible status indicator to show if they are online or offline.
+- **User Roles (User and Admin)**: Role-based access control, with separate permissions for regular users and admins.
 - **Subscription System**: Users can subscribe to posts and receive email notifications upon updates.
 - **Admin Panel**: Access administrative tools to manage users, posts, and other site configurations.